TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-9A---9i---9AT---10A.md

 ### Features? =

-Well its 1.5GB size, Its debloated !
+Well its 6GB size, Its debloated !
 NO MORE GOOGLE, OR XIAOMI in it, at least not forced in our faces.
 Since its smaller, it should be very good on the battery and because of this, performance of the phone during usage of apps should be optimal too, the best performance these 2gb ram , this cpu can offer.
-Its LOS + PHH-Treble combined, i mean its good.
+Its CRDRom or LOS + PHH-Treble combined, they're both better than MIUI.
 It comes rooted by default.
-You won't really hard-brick ur device, or have to return to MIUI ever again, you can always use these images, and try new ones, and easily flash them through fastbootd as we did before.
+You won't really hard-brick ur device, or have to deal with Xiaomi permissions and accounts, you can always use these images, and try new ones, and easily flash them through fastbootd as we did before.

 What Works / Doesn't work / Hardware Info